New Beauville surfaces and finite simple groups: Ramification Structures for Finite Simple Groups

 (5) Let $G=\PSL(3,q)$ (resp. $G=\PSU(3,q)$), where $q=p^e$ for some prime $p$, then

 (resp. $|G| = \frac{1}{d}q^3(q-1)(q+1)^2(q^2-q+1)$ ), where $d=1$ or $3$.

-Hence, there are at least two distinct odd prime numbers, greater than $3$, $r$ and $s$, which divide $|G|$.
+Hence, there are at least two distinct odd prime numbers, greater then $3$, $r$ and $s$, which divide $|G|$.
+Indeed, if $p=2$ and $e>1$ it is clear, if $p=3$ and $e>1$ then at least one between $(q-1)$ and $(q+1)$ is not a power of two, hence we can choose $r$, then proceed as in (3).
+Else take $r=p$ and proceed as in (3).
 If $q$ is large enough, then, by Theorem~\ref{thm.low.rank}, the two triangle groups, $\Delta(r,r,r)$ and $\Delta(s,s,s)$, surject onto $G$, and hence $G$ admits a Beauville structure of type $((s,s,s),(r,r,r))$. \end{proof}